reactive-systems/tsltools/docs/tslmt.md

 However, we currently only have support for the following using [CVC5](https://cvc5.github.io/):

 * Uninterpreted Functions (UF)
+* Uninterpreted Functions and Equality (UEF)
 * Linear Integer Arithmetic (LIA): `eq`, `add`, `sub`

 Other first-order theories can easily be included in the system by simple parsing support.
 Combining theories (e.g. with two or more first-order theories) should also be a straightforward extension.

 ## Flags
-Once you annotate the file with the first-order theory, `tsltools` will attempt to synthesize the specification with the relevant First-Order Theory support.
+Once you annotate the file with the first-order theory, `tslmt2tsl` will attempt to transform the TSL-MT specification to TSL.
-However, if you want more diagnostic information, you can use the `--tslmt` flag and combine it with the following other flags:
+However, if you want more diagnostic information, you can use the following flags:
-* `--tslmt --predicates`: Prints all the predicate literals and their dependent cells and output terminals.
+* `--predicates`: Prints all the predicate literals and their dependent cells and output terminals.
-* `--tslmt --cfg`: Prints the possible Context-Free Grammar (CFG) for all cells and output terminals in the specification.
+* `--cfg`: Prints the possible Context-Free Grammar (CFG) for all cells and output terminals in the specification.
-* `--tslmt --consistency`: Prints all the consistency checking problems that can be obtained from the specification.
-* `--tslmt --consistency --solved`: Prints all the consistency checking problems, and if solved, prints the corresponding TSL assumption.
+* `--consistency`: Prints all the consistency checking problems, and if solved, prints the corresponding TSL assumption.
-* `--tslmt --dto`: Prints all the data transformation obligations that can be obtained from the specification.
-* `--tslmt --sygus`: Prints all the Syntax-Guided Synthesis problems that can be obtained from the specification.
-* `--tslmt --sygus --solved`: Prints all the Syntax-Guided Synthesis problems, and if solved, prints the corresponding TSL assumption.
+* `--sygus`: Prints all the Syntax-Guided Synthesis problems, and if solved, prints the corresponding TSL assumption.
-* `--tslmt --assumptions`: Prints all the assumptions that are generated from the TSL-MT synthesis procedure.
+* `--assumptions`: Prints all the assumptions that are generated from the TSL-MT synthesis procedure.
-* `--tslmt --totsl`: Transforms a TSL-MT specification to a classic TSL specification, and prints the result.

 ## Limitations
-There are many limitations in synthesizing TSL-MT.
+There are many limitations in synthesizing TSL-MT with `tslmt2tsl`.
 The limitations can be categorized in three different types:

 ### Limitations of the tool
 * The temporal atom collection outlined in section 4.1 of the paper is substituted by an approximation.
 * The refinement loop given in section 4.4 is not fully implemented.
 ### Limitations of the dependencies
-* As noted in section 5.1, current (in 2022) state-of-the-art SyGuS solvers such as [CVC5 cannot synthesize recursive functions](https://github.com/cvc5/cvc5/issues/6182).
+* As noted in section 5.1, currently (in 2022) state-of-the-art SyGuS solvers such as [CVC5 cannot synthesize recursive functions](https://github.com/cvc5/cvc5/issues/6182).
 Therefore, Syntax-Guided Synthesis of a recursive function is replaced with an approximation.
 ### Limitations of the algorithm
 * Section 4.5 describes some limitations of the grammar, e.g. no support for nested conditionals.